lukeabela56/Music-Genre-Classification/README.md

 We achieve a final accuracy of 86% and respectable accuracies for each individual genre.
 The model for this was based on ConflictNET: https://qmro.qmul.ac.uk/xmlui/handle/123456789/60041

+This project was a university assignment and had to be presented in notebook format.

 Should you have any questions, please reach out.